-Health Indicator Report of New Mexico Population - Single Female Parent Head of Household
+Health Indicator Report of New Mexico Population - Single Female Head of Household

 Single parenthood is associated with poor health outcomes for parents and children.
 Single parents are more likely to experience socio-economic risk factors like: lower educational attainment, higher unemployment, and lower wage jobs.
 Single parenthood is related to increased stress and depression, risk factors for poor physical health.
 In the US single parenthood disproportionately affects women.
 Nationally, in 2016, of the 11 million single-parent families, 8.5 million are headed by a single mother (1).
 Single parenthood is associated with adverse effects on children's achievement in school, emotional, psychological and physical health, and future economic success.

-The Percentage of Family Households with Children that are Headed by a Single Female, by Small Area, New Mexico, 2011-2015
+The Percentage of Households that are Family Households Headed by a Single Female, by Small Area, New Mexico, 2013-2017

 Data SourceU.S.
-Census Bureau, American Community Survey. http://factfinder.census.gov.
+Census Bureau, American Community Survey 5-Year Estimates. http://factfinder.census.gov.

-NumeratorEstimated number of family households with own children under 18 headed by a single female adult.
+NumeratorEstimated number of households that are family households headed by a single female adult.

 Other ObjectivesNew Mexico Early Learning Indicator